MelmuriVinay/warehouse-management-system/README.md

 The cross-platform application digitizes day-to-day warehouse operations by managing inventory movement, financial accounting, customer transactions, invoicing, and reporting through a unified desktop application.

+## Project Vision

+The primary goal of this application is to simplify warehouse operations through an intuitive and user-friendly interface while providing reliable customer support.
+The system is designed to minimize manual effort, reduce operational errors, and enable warehouse staff to efficiently manage inventory, accounting, and customer communications with minimal training.

 > **Note:** This repository showcases the architecture, features, and technologies of the project.
 The complete source code is private because the application is commercially deployed and contains proprietary business logic.

 ---